top of page

 · Never burn scrap wood, pallets, treated wood or waste

 · Only light it when you really need to.
-Make the stove an occasional supplement, not your main heat source
+Make the stove an occasional supplement, not your main heat source.

-Alternatively, of course, you can just turn it into a very expensive plant holder, as some people have done once they learned the real impact!
+Alternatively, of course, you can just turn it into a very expensive plant holder, as some people have done, once they

 One City, One Atmosphere

 Wood-burning might feel small and personal, but its effects are shared.
 We all breathe the same air.
 The choices we make in our living rooms shape the health of our neighbours, our children and our wildlife.
+Cleaner air for Newcastle can start with a simple step: thinking twice before lighting or installing that fire.